 Similar to negligent entrustment, a plaintiff can recover against an employer if their employee caused an accident under the theory of negligent hiring, retention and supervision.
 In this instance, an employer can be liable if the employer knew of the employee’s tendency to engage in behavior similar to what caused the accident.
 For example, if the employer knew that its employee had a history of distracted driving and caused an accident, you could hold the employer responsible for your injuries.

 An employer can also be liable for failing to properly train their employee or to adequately supervise their employee while performing their job duties.
 For example, the owner of the tractor-trailer could be liable if they did not properly train their employee driver to safely drive the semi, or make sure that their driver received regular training updates.
 Similarly, the limousine company could be liable if it failed to confirm that the limo driver had the proper training and license to drive such a vehicle.
 An employer of such drivers can also be liable if they failed to do thorough background checks, drug screening or check for past driving records.
 Essentially, the employer can be held liable if it can be shown that they knew or should have known that the employee was not suitable for the job but failed to take any action.
 This is a good check on employers to make sure their employees are properly trained and responsible to perform their job duties so as to keep others on the road with them safe.

 If you, or your loved one, has been injured in an accident caused by the negligence of another driver, you may have grounds for a claim against the driver and their employer.
 Your claim could help you recover compensation for your losses, including medical expenses, lost income, lost earning capacity and pain and suffering another other damages.
-Talk to an Atlanta car accident lawyer at the Katz Law Firm to find out if you are eligible to file a claim for damages.
+Talk to an Atlanta car accident lawyer at the Katz Personal Injury Lawyers to find out if you are eligible to file a claim for damages.